allison-johnson/sinatra-practice-it/notes.md

 - confirm password
 - auto suggest usernmame (first_initial-dot-last_name-number)
 - for students, validate uniqueness of first/last name combination
-- teachers should really be able to share questions ... maybe questions get stored in some sort of global question bank?

 Complete
 - add checkboxes to Create Question form so teachers can select from existing topics